StanimirVasev/ci-project-one/README.md

 ## Content

-- The content on the page was created by the developer but was inspired by various digital marketing agencies including Web Marketer UK [Link](https://webmarketeruk.com/), Coast Digital [Link](https://www.coastdigital.co.uk/) and others.
+- The content on the page was created by the developer but was inspired by various digital marketing agencies including [Web Marketer UK](https://webmarketeruk.com/), [Coast Digital](https://www.coastdigital.co.uk/) and others.

 ## Code

 - Code in the why work with us is very similar to the code from the Love Running project from the Code Institute.

-- The Javascript code used for the hamburger toggler in the navigation was achieved with the guidance from Web Dev Tutorials youtube channel [Link](https://www.youtube.com/watch?v=flItyHiDm7E).
+- The Javascript code used for the hamburger toggler in the navigation was achieved with the guidance from Web Dev Tutorials [youtube channel](https://www.youtube.com/watch?v=flItyHiDm7E).

-- The hexagon shaped images from the 'What our clients say' section were inspired by Coding Artist youtube channel [Link](https://www.youtube.com/watch?v=ovXZ5_vIiUI).
+- The hexagon shaped images from the 'What our clients say' section were inspired by Coding Artist [youtube channel](https://www.youtube.com/watch?v=ovXZ5_vIiUI).

 ## Media library

-- Icons were imported from Font Awesome [Link](https://fontawesome.com/).
+- Icons were imported from [Font Awesome](https://fontawesome.com/).
 - The Montserrat and Lato fonts were imported from Google Fonts.
-Montserrat link [Link](https://fonts.google.com/specimen/Montserrat?query=montserrat), Lato link [Link](https://fonts.google.com/specimen/Lato?query=lato).
+[Montserrat link](https://fonts.google.com/specimen/Montserrat?query=montserrat), [Lato link](https://fonts.google.com/specimen/Lato?query=lato).
-- Images and videos were created by the developer using Canva Pro [Link](https://www.canva.com/).
+- Images and videos were created by the developer using [Canva](https://www.canva.com/).